-Outside links: This option allows you to decide if you want the analysis to include content that is hyperlinked or not.
+Outside links: This option allows you to decide whether you want the analysis to include hyperlinked content.
 By default, it's set to no - because, in general, at Surfer, that is also the rule behind the hyperlinked content.

 Highlighting URL on chart: You can highlight any URL on the chart by clicking this icon next to the URL.

-Adding custom URL: You can add any URL for comparison, even if it is not ranking in this specific SERP.
-Simply copy and paste your URL into the field “Compare your website to competitors,” then click “Compare”.
+Adding a custom URL: You can add any URL for comparison, even if it is not ranked in this specific SERP.
+Copy and paste your URL into the “Compare your website to competitors” field, then click “Compare”.
 Once it's done, you can choose to show this URL on the chart.

-Selecting ranking factors: That's when the most fun part begins, so we will get into more detail in the next paragraph.
+Selecting ranking factors: That's when the most fun part begins so that we will get into more detail in the next paragraph.